 Our Learning Center Brings More English Classes to More Students!

 At the beginning of February, the doors to our new Learning Center opened in Santiago, Atitlán.
 Since our work was affected by the pandemic due to the constantly changing rules around classes and restrictions in public schools, we decided to open our own center in order to bring more English classes to more students!
-We will still be bringing our English teachers and curriculum to schools, however now our classes can continue regardless of government restrictions in public areas.
+We will still be bringing our English teachers and curriculum to schools, additionally offering these classes to the community.

 We found the space in a central location, close to the schools we work with.
 With the help of our current volunteers, we painted the building and cleaned it up in order to open our doors quickly because we were receiving lots of inquiries from families in the community.
 We have already begun teaching our English curriculum to both children and adults in the center.